Orphan-Crippler/b64/README.md

 # Base64 Encoder/Decoder
-Simple script to Encode or Decode Base64
+Just a small program to learn the basics of newest version of Tkinter.

-Also made a GUI version using newest version of Tkinter.
-It is very barebones but gets the job done.
+It Encodeds and Decodes Base64 Strings.
+No context menus, just the two buttons for now.